cassieevans/personal-site-2019/src/posts/making-a-lil-me-part-1.md

 Still here? 😊 Cool beans, let's go through it together.

-I use [Greensock](https://greensock.com/) for all my SVG animation.
+I use [GreenSock](https://greensock.com/) for all my SVG animation.
 There are a few reasons for this.
 Firstly, it gives you more control and is super fun to use.
 But more importantly, as browsers implement the SVG spec differently, animating can get a bit messy.
-The team at Greensock put a lot of effort into harmonizing behavior across browsers.
+The team at GreenSock put a lot of effort into harmonizing behavior across browsers.

-Under the hood though, Greensock is just a really performant property manipulator.
+Under the hood though, GreenSock is just a really performant property manipulator.
 It will manipulate (pretty much) whatever value you want to change.
 In this case it's updating the values in a matrix transform.
 Check this out.

 ![gif of matrix transforms updating with dev tools open](/images/cursor.gif)

 Cool right!
-Greensock is great at this kind of thing, but there's a lot going on in this pen, so let's break it down into chunks and focus on one bit at a time.
+GreenSock is great at this kind of thing, but there's a lot going on in this pen, so let's break it down into chunks and focus on one bit at a time.
 First up, the mouse interaction.
-We'll come back to Greensock in a bit!
+We'll come back to GreenSock in a bit!

 ## Mouse movement fun!